dimrizo/news_to_sms_hf_pipeline/README.md

 - **`io_files/`**: Directory for input and output files used during processing.
 - **`requirements.txt`**: Lists all Python dependencies required for the project.

+You need to include an .env file with all necessary API keys and credential for HuggingFace, Twilio and GCS.

 ## Contributing

 Contributions are welcome!
 Please follow these steps: